Ryan Kaine is on the outside…

 Yes, she needed to concentrate on Tex and his slack-jawed partner, George.

 The first time she saw the blond-haired mountain of a man, he slammed open the door to her filthy prison cell and stood in the opening.
 So tall, he had to stoop when passing through the doorway to avoid striking his head.
 Shoulders so wide they almost blocked the opening, and his huge silhouette stood out dark against the blinding sunlight.
-Behind him, head poking through the gap, stood a squat, ugly young man.
-He had an underslung jaw, a shock of uncombed hair, and carried a pump-action shotgun pointed at his toes.
+Behind him, head poking through the gap, stood a squat, ugly, young man.
+He had an underslung jaw, a shock of uncombed hair, and carried a shotgun pointed at his toes.

 When the big man stepped inside, sunlight seared her eyes so painfully she had to close them tight and turn her head away.
 He stood inside the threshold, unmoving while she recovered enough to look up at him.